magicmonkey/lifxjs/Protocol.md

 It is a work in progress and is not, in any way, affiliated or related to LIFX Labs.

+## Description of the various stages

+### Discovery

+The apps start by sending UDP "discovery" packets to the network broadcast address, port 56700.
+They do this repeatedly until a bulb responds by sending a UDP packet back to you on port 56700.
+Packets are identified via its type (of 0x03).

+The first response which matches this is what I'm using as the "controller" bulb.
+The controller appears to continue sending UDP packets, but I have not yet dug in to these; my assumption is that they are general announcements to the rest of the network in case there are multiple apps running which want to control the bulbs.

+### Registration

+An unconfigured bulb will listen at 172.16.0.1 and act as an access point, hosting a secure network with the name "LIFX Bulb" and password of 'lifx1234'.

+Configuration of a bulb involves connecting to the bulb's hosted network and sending a "set access point" message to the bulb.
+This message contains the information it needs to join your existing wireless network infrastructure (such as SSID and password).
+Networks using WEP security are not supported.

+After receipt of the message, the bulb will shut down the hosted network and attempt connection to the existing wireless network infrastructure.

+The "get access point" message can be used to enumerate wireless access points visible by the bulb.

+### Control

+After finding a controller bulb, open a TCP connection to it on port 56700.
+All commands are sent down this stream.

+### Feedback messages

+The controller bulb appears to send data to the network as UDP packets, but it also sends similar packets down the TCP connection.
+These packets conform to the common elements detailed above.

+If you have more than one bulb, you will get a packet for each bulb with the second address field changed to tell you which bulb the packet is referring to.

 ## Packet frame

 The network protocol uses UDP and TCP in various places, but there seems to be